 This project seeks to address the trail surfacing and width of the existing Ashton to Tetonia Rail Trail.
 The project should address isolated erosion and drainage issues, identify trail segments that need to be widened, and evaluate potential paving.
-The project should also implement Greater Yellowstone- Teton Trail branding and wayfinding signage throughout the corridor.
+The project should also implement Greater Yellowstone Trail branding and wayfinding signage throughout the corridor.
 Efforts should be made to improve trail access within many of the rural towns linked by the rail trail such as Tetonia, Felt, Lamont, Drummond and Ashton.
+This section may be a candidate for an Idaho Federal Lands Access Program (FLAP) grant when combined with improvements described in ID-7.